matecsaj/ebay_rest/README.md

 sudo apt-get install swagger-codegen
 ```
 5. In the test directory, copy "ebay_rest_sample.json" to "ebay_rest.json" and follow the instructions in the file.
-6. Follow the earlier instructions about installing Chome and chromedriver.
+6. Follow the earlier instructions about installing Chrome and chromedriver.

 Development Steps:
 * Watch for README.md files in directories; they contain warnings about generated code and perhaps other things.